Rust Without the Headache: A Minimalist's Guide to Safe Systems Programming

 Iterators and Closures

-Rust’s iterators and closures offer a powerful and concise way to work with collections.
+Rust’s iterators and closures offer a concise, expressive way to work with collections.
+They let you write declarative, lazy, and often more performant code than traditional loops.

 fn main() {